mrf0rtuna4/bbs-mod/ROADMAP.md

 - [ ] Add additional vertical mode camera
 - [ ] Thumbnail of the form
 - [ ] Demorph key bind (in the world)
+- [ ] Add /bbs morph generation from a form

 Considerations: